NamesReed/ReedsKeebs/README.md

 If you have a ProMicro or similar, you will find instructions for flashing within the Alish40 QMK Firmware directory.

-# The KMK firmware is official, to change your keymap, you must edit a text file, this can be done on the fly and does not require reflashing.
+# KMK firmware is officially supported on the KB2040, to change your keymap, you must edit a text file, this can be done on the fly and does not require reflashing.

 If you have a KB2040 and an Alish board, you can find the QMK/Vial install guide within the QMK Firmware directory.